Simona Abis

 Christopher Mayer

-Christopher Mayer is the Paul Milstein Professor of Real Estate at Columbia Business School.
+Christopher Mayer is the Paul Milstein Professor Emeritus of Real Estate at Columbia Business School.
 His research explores a variety of topics in real estate and financial markets, including housing cycles, mortgage markets, debt securitization, and commercial real estate valuation.
 Dr. Mayer is also CEO of Longbridge Financial, an innovative reverse mortgage company focused on delivering responsible home equity products to older Americans to help finance retirement.

 Tomasz Piskorski